qinkeith/operators/memcached/golang/README.md

   desired CR state on the actual state of the system.
 It runs each time an event occurs on a watched CR or resource, and will return some value depending on whether those states match or not.

   In this way, every Controller has a Reconciler object with a Reconcile() method that implements the reconcile loop.
-The reconcile loop is passed the Request argument which is a Namespace/Name key used to lookup the primary resource object, Memcached, from the cache:
+The reconcile loop is passed the Request argument which is a Namespace/Name key used to lookup the primary resource object, Memcached, from the cache.

-      ```golang
-      func (r *MemcachedReconciler) Reconcile(ctx context.Context, req ctrl.Request) (ctrl.Result, error)
-      ```

   This function expects:

     - [Context](https://go.dev/blog/context): The context carries a deadline, a cancellation signal, and other values across API boundaries.
 The context       takes into account the identity of the end user, auth tokens, and the request's deadline.
 To view your current context: